ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Here we put the reserved keyword [var]{.key} at the beginning of the line to tell the compiler that we want to declare a variable, then we give our chosen name for that variable followed by a colon and the data type of the variable.
-The [int]{.type} type is a predefined numeric data type indicating a signed integer.
+Here we put the reserved keyword `var` at the beginning of the line to tell the compiler that we want to declare a variable, then we give our chosen name for that variable followed by a colon and the data type of the variable.
+The `int` type is a predefined numeric data type indicating a signed integer.
 The storage capacity of an integer variable depends on the operating system of your computer.
 On 32-bit systems 32 bits are used, and on 64-bit systems 64 bits are used to store one single integer variable.
-That is enough for even large signed integer numbers: the range is [-2\^31]{.lit} up to [2\^31 - 1]{.lit} for 32-bit systems and [-2\^63]{.lit} up to [2\^63 - 1]{.lit} for 64-bit systems.
+That is enough for even large signed integer numbers: the range is `-2^31` up to `2^31 - 1` for 32-bit systems and `-2^63` up to `2^63 - 1` for 64-bit systems.

 For variables, we generally use lower case names, but names of constants may start with an upper case letter.

-Variables declared by use of the [var]{.key} keyword are some form of a simple container, they store a value, which we can access or change later.
+Variables declared by use of the `var` keyword are some form of a simple container, they store a value, which we can access or change later.
 We can assign to the variable immediately an initial value when we declare it, in a similar way as we have to do it for constants, or we assign the value later.
 As long as we do not assign an actual value, the variable has the default value, which is zero for numeric variables: